Process that applicants for interruptibility service must complete in order to adopt the stablished legal framework.

-The mechanism of deviation management is an optional service managed and remunerated by market mechanisms.
-The objective is to resolve the deviations between generation and demand superior to 300 MWh which could appear in the period between the end of one intraday market and the beginning of the next intraday market horizon.
+Deviation management is an optional service managed and remunerated by market mechanisms.
+The objective is to resolve the deviations between generation and demand which could appear in the period between the end of one intraday market and the beginning of the next intraday market horizon.
 It is equivalent to the European product known as RR - Replacement Reserves.

 A situation in which a transmission grid facility (line, transformer, busbar, etc.) is disconnected from the rest of the electricity system and, therefore, does not allow the flow of electricity through it.
 Additionally, the facility during unloading is earthed at one or more points with the purpose of assuring that their voltage differential remains at zero.
 This way, works of any type can be carried out on the element without risking the security of the people carrying them out.

 Are those technical restrictions, corresponding to requests sent by the distribution network managers to the System Operator, to guarantee the security of the distribution network under its management.

 Those mercantile societies which have the function of distributing electricity, as well as to construct, maintain and operate the distribution facilities required to transfer and distribute the energy at the consumption points.

 This is the centre responsible for the coordination, operation and supervision of the security of the whole of the Spanish electricity system.
 Amongst its functions are the scheduling of the coverage for electricity demand and programming of international exchanges, as well as zone operation and remote control.
 It is also the sole regulator of the Peninsular Shared Control (RCP).